10 saved turns

 Open saved booth copy

-Reach for it when the set needs lift, conversation between parts, and something that can move without turning blunt.
-It leaves Smoke On The Water by Deep Purple off Sounds Of The Seventies - 1973 (1990) a clean lane instead of boxing the handoff in.
-Smoke On The Water is already changing how the current record reads.
+Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
+It leaves Beauty and the Beast by David Bowie off “Heroes” (1977) a clean lane instead of boxing the handoff in.
+Beauty and the Beast is already changing how the current record reads.

 Record in focus